maxlovic/blog/content/papers.md

 {{< figure src="http://fic.bos.ru/images/fic_book_cover.jpg" >}}

 **Abstract**\
 This monograph provides research and performance results on fractal image compression suggestions and well-known techniques.
-As a result, fast fractal grayscale image compression algorithm is presented.
+As a result, a fast fractal grayscale image compression algorithm is presented.